srinupitta/expense-tracker-java/README.md

 ## Contributing
 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 Your input is highly appreciated!

-## License
-This project is licensed under the [GNU General Public License](LICENSE).

-## Acknowledgments
-- This project was inspired by the project topics provided under 4 week internship in core java with Upskill Campus (https://upskillcampus.com).
-- Special thanks to the contributors for their valuable feedback and suggestions.

-## Contact
-For any inquiries or feedback, please contact the project maintainer:
-- Name :- Yash Sanodiya
-- Email ID :- yashsanodiya169@gmail.com

- Made with ❤️ by Yash Sanodiya.
- Thank you for using the Expense Tracker!